shaefelinger/codepedia/src/ABOUT/index.md

  [Steffen Häfelinger www.functionfactory.de](https://www.functionfactory.de)

 Steffen Häfelinger is a web developer located in Hamburg, Germany.
-He is a graduate of the Full Stack Web Developement at Hamburg Coding School.
+He is a graduate of the Full Stack Web Developement Program at Hamburg Coding School.
 He is also working as a professional Musician, Songwriter & Audio Engineer.

 <!-- Web: www.steffen-haefelinger.com